freda1874/JSF-Student-Management-Web-App/README.md

    - On the "Students List" page, click the "Delete" button next to the student you want to remove.
    - Confirm the deletion in the pop-up.
 Click "OK" to delete or "Cancel" to abort the operation.

-## Contributing

-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

-## Contact

-For any questions or suggestions, please contact [your-email@example.com].

----

-Feel free to customize this template according to your project's specific details and requirements.